-Associate Director for Academic & Professional Affairs
+Director of Academic & Professional Affairs

 Dr. Parry-Giles studies rhetoric and political culture and legal rhetoric.
 He is the co-author The Prime-Time Presidency: The West Wing and U.S. Nationalism (University of Illinois Press) and Constructing Clinton: Hyperreality and Presidential Image-Making in Postmodern Politics (Peter Lang).
 Dr. Parry-Giles is also the author of The Character of Justice: Rhetoric, Law, and Politics in the Supreme Court Confirmation Process (Michigan State University Press).
-His research has appeared in the Quarterly Journal of Speech, Rhetoric & Public Affairs, Critical Studies in Mass Communication, and elsewhere.
+His research has appeared in the Quarterly Journal of Speech, Rhetoric & Public Affairs, Presidential Studies Quarterly, Critical Studies in Mass Communication, and elsewhere.

 Dr. Parry-Giles is a recipient of the NCA Diamond Anniversary Book Award, the Marie Hochmuth Nichols Award for Outstanding Public Address Research, and the Kohrs-Campbell Prize in Rhetorical Criticism.
 He is also a Distinguished Research Fellow and a Distinguished Teaching Fellow of the Eastern Communication Association.

 Current research projects include exploring the role of image and character in U.S. political discourse and political judgment, the depictions of the U.S. presidency in popular culture, critically tracing the recent history of American presidential campaign rhetoric, and examining the rhetorics of geopolitical change in contemporary remakes of Cold War era films.